 By now he was swinging up through the ball over and over again.
 Interestingly, he wasn’t congratulating himself for doing it right; he was simply absorbed in how different it felt.”

 It’s also the case that you cannot tell other entrepreneurs what to do or how to improve.
-You can suggest the next waypoint to aim for as an improvement but you have to “run the numbers” with them or meet customers or prospects together and hear it directly, or have them make all of their assumptions explicit in a simple model so that they can be tested.
+You can suggest the next waypoint to aim for as an improvement, but you have to “run the numbers” with them or meet customers or prospects together and hear it directly, or have them make all of their assumptions explicit in a simple model so that they can be tested.

 Three approaches entrepreneurs should make extensive use of:

 - Take the time for role-play rehearsal and “wargaming” of sales and competitive situations to test approaches before trying them live.
-Try and sit in the prospect’s shoes while another team member makes the pitch they plan to.
+Try to sit in the prospect’s shoes while another team member makes the pitch they plan to.

 - Develop simple models that allow them to explore the implications of decisions they are wrestling with